 The Fourth Plinth Programme is the most talked about contemporary art prize in the UK.
 Funded by the Mayor of London and supported by Arts Council England, the programme invites world class artists to make astonishing new works for the centre of the capital city.

-Once again, London’s schoolchildren from 31 boroughs came up with brilliant ideas about what it means to live in the capital.
+Once again, London’s schoolchildren from all London boroughs came up with brilliant ideas about what it means to live in the capital.